Looking for practical advice for being more chill? Here are 30 simple tips for you.

 Want to get more work done in only 2 hours than most people do in an entire day?
 Read this.

-If you want to have really productive days, weeks, and months, learn to make your tasks “doable.”
+If you want to have productive days, weeks, and months, learn to make your tasks “doable.”
 Break big tasks into tiny, manageable bits.

 Checking things off your list, no matter how small, gives you a sense of control and accomplishment, and this makes you more laid back.